Segue 2 Recently Collided with the Cetus-Palca Stream: New Opportunities to Constrain Dark Matter in an Ultra-Faint Dwarf: Conclusions

-\item \textbf{The density and proper motion dispersions of our synthetic stream models have high-level inconsistencies with the observed CPS if Segue 2's mass is $\mathbf{10^{10}\,M_\odot}$ within $\sim6$ kpc.} Therefore, we tentatively place an upper limit on Segue 2's mass within 6 kpc of $10^{10}\,M_\odot$ assuming Segue 2 is well-described by a Plummer sphere.
+\item \textbf{The density and proper motion dispersions of our synthetic stream models have high-level inconsistencies with the observed CPS if Segue 2's mass is $\mathbf{10^{10}\,M_\odot}$ within $\sim6$ kpc (Figure \ref{fig:mockstreams}).} Therefore, we tentatively place an upper limit on Segue 2's mass within 6 kpc of $10^{10}\,M_\odot$ assuming Segue 2 is well described by a Plummer sphere.
 A more detailed future modeling effort coupled with a more careful search for CPS stars outside of the established velocity track will be required to confirm or refute this result.

-\item \textbf{We should not expect to observe a gap in the CPS due to Segue 2's passage at present.} The earliest flyby allowed by our models and search of the error space of Segue 2's orbit predicts a gap will form 23 Myr in the future, even if Segue 2's mass is $10^{10}\,M_\odot$.
+\item \textbf{We should not expect to observe a gap in the CPS from Segue 2's impact at present.} The earliest encounter allowed by our search of the error space of Segue 2's orbit occurs less than 100 Myr ago, which leaves insufficient time for a gap to form, even if Segue 2's mass is $10^{10}\,M_\odot$.

-\item \textbf{ Given that Segue 2's mass within its half-light radius is constrained via the internal dynamics of its stars, the slope of Segue 2's density profile can be constrained by a measurement of its mass at $\sim 6$ kpc from the kinematics of CPS stars near the flyby.} In particular, if a perturbation to the CPS consistent with $M_{\mathrm{Seg2}}(<6 \,\rm{kpc}) = 5\times10^9\,M_\odot$ is found, Segue 2's inner density profile must be more shallow than an NFW or Hernquist profile.
+\item \textbf{ Given that Segue 2's mass within its half-light radius is constrained via the internal dynamics of its stars, the slope of Segue 2's density profile can be constrained by a measurement of its mass at $\sim 6$ kpc from the kinematics of CPS stars near the impact (Figure \ref{fig:m_profs}).} In particular, if a perturbation to the CPS consistent with $M_{\mathrm{Seg2}}(<6 \,\rm{kpc}) = 5\times10^9\,M_\odot$ is found, Segue 2's inner density profile must be more shallow than an NFW or Hernquist profile.

-\item \textbf{The proper motion distribution of stars near the impact site ($\phi_1 \in (10^\circ,30^\circ)$) is mildly sensitive to Segue 2's extended mass distribution, with our data tentatively preferring a $10^9\,M_\odot$ Plummer model for Segue 2.} This suggests the shape of the velocity distribution may also be useful for constraining Segue 2's density profile and degree of tidal truncation with future datasets.
+\item \textbf{The proper motion distribution of stars in the Impact Region ($20^\circ < \phi_1 < 40^\circ$) is mildly sensitive to Segue 2's extended mass distribution (Figure \ref{fig:vDists}).} This suggests the shape of the velocity distribution may also be useful for constraining Segue 2's density profile and degree of tidal truncation as future observations increase the spectroscopic coverage of this region of the stream.